kilitary/named/SKYNET/research/defeating/russian naval fleet/prog.py.md

         self.programm_instructions = [
             scenario,

-            "print admiral kuznetsov group list, with aircraft carrier and it full support ship formation listing, with creation dates, class and their role in a group. print a markdown table. add column 'cavitation level' with ship cavitation using 'x' chars as a count\n"
+            "analyze admiral kuznetsov group list, with aircraft carrier and it full support ship formation listing, with creation dates, class and their role in a group. print a markdown table. add column 'cavitation level' with ship cavitation using 'x' chars as a count\n"
-            "print sam defense types, missile amount for each sam installation, total amount for sam type installations, launch delays, and finally the total sam amount for each ship. print a markdown table. \n",
+            "analyze sam defense types, missile amount for each sam installation, total amount for sam type installations, launch delays, and finally the total sam amount for each ship. print a markdown table. \n",

             "print detailed LAUNCH-PLAN.\n",
             "print detailed SHIP-GROUP-LIST.\n",